chincoe/chayns-helper/README.md

 });
 ```

-> **_NOTE:_** This package may lack markdown documentations and examples but features JsDoc comments instead.
+> **_NOTE:_** This package may lack documentations and examples.
 If you would like me to add examples and a readme to a feature, let me know, and I'll add them.

 ## Contents